jkoubele/coding-week-2025/Docker/README.md

 The argument ```-t```specifies the name of the newly built image.
 After a successful build, you should see the new image listed after running ```docker image ls```.
-If you now run the docker image in the interactive mode by
+If you now run the Docker image in the interactive mode by

 ```commandline
 docker run -it fastqc-example